 \subsection{Revisualizing Collective Attention}

-As discussed by Srinivasan et al.~\cite{DBLP:journals/tvcg/SrinivasanEBRE25}, attention does not have to be displayed and could be used solely for analysis or evaluation, without exposure to viewers.
-This paper focuses on how the visualization might actively incorporate to this data---for example, to help coordination, promote exploration, or support reflection.
-We refer to this process as \textit{revisualizing} the attention.
+As Srinivasan et al.~\cite{DBLP:journals/tvcg/SrinivasanEBRE25} noted, attention does not have to be displayed; it could be used solely for analysis or evaluation.
+This paper focuses on how the visualization might actively incorporate this data to help coordination, promote exploration, or support reflection; we refer to this process as \textit{revisualizing} the attention.